-PSYCH 3480 ABNORMAL PSYCHOLOGY
+PSYC 3480 ABNORMAL PSYCHOLOGY

 A study of the classification, etiology, and treatment of personality disorganization.
+Prerequisite: at least one course in psychology.

-PSYCH 3501 SELECTED TOPICS IN PSYCHOLOGY
+PSYC 3501 SELECTED TOPICS IN PSYCHOLOGY

 A study of a topic selected by the department focusing on an area of particular interest within the discipline.
 Topic is announced at registration.